 Have you ever thought about how to prepare for your first figure contest?
-The mere THOUGHT of being in a figure competition, on stage under those beaming and bright stage lights, can be all but terrifying.
+The mere THOUGHT of being in a competition, on stage under those beaming and bright stage lights, can be all but terrifying.
 However, just the sheer TRILL of presenting your well-prepared physique, which you worked so hard for, to a trained judging panel can be just the adrenaline rush you need to make your dream into a reality.

 So, what does it REALLY take to be to on stage to compete and even a win a figure show?
 Good question.
 I’ll cover 3 little secrets you need to implement so you can be stage ready in just 12 weeks.

-Figure Contest Prep Is A System
+Your First Figure Contest Prep Is A System

 Yes, if you want to compete and look you absolute best, you need to do your homework.
 Your homework involves you getting involved in the fitness and competition industry.